• Skip to primary navigation

 Instructions

-• Spread the batter into the prepared baking dish.
-You will need to smooth it out.
-It’s a little difficult because it’s so thick.
+• Using a butter knife or an icing spatula, spread the batter into the prepared baking dish and smooth it out.
+It’s a little difficult because the batter is so thick.
+The layer will be thin.

 Notes

-Storing: Wrap extra squares individually in foil and then pop them in a zip top bag at room temperature for up tp 3 days.
+Storing: Store the extra squares individually wrapped in foil and then pop them in a zip top bag at room temperature for up to 3 days.

 Freezing: Wrap extra squares individually in foil and then pop them in a zip top bag and freeze for up to 30 days.
 To defrost, leave the squares wrapped in foil at room temperature until soft.
 It might take 1-2 hours.